Skip to main content

 J: Journey

-Ramp 1 is horizontal, Ramp 2 is vertical.
-Motion is similar to HV mode, but speed and direction are based on polar instead of cartesian coordinates.
-Phase 1 controls angle, Phase 2 controls velocity.
+Ramp 1 video waveforms are horizontal, Ramp 2 video waveforms are vertical.
+Motion is similar to HV mode, but speed and direction are based on polar coordinates instead of a Cartesian XY grid.
+Phase 1 controls the angular direction of motion, Phase 2 controls speed.

 Scrolls: Journey mode Phase 1